 Add the blueberries, then gently stir.

-Transfer the batter to a 9 inch baking pan lined with parchment paper, then use a spatula or the back of a spoon to spread the batter into an even layer.
+Transfer the batter to a 9-inch baking pan lined with parchment paper, then use a spatula or the back of a spoon to spread the batter into an even layer.

-Optional additions
+Optional Additions

 Add 1/2 cup of pumpkin seeds, sunflower seeds, chopped pecans, or chopped walnuts to the batter, if desired.

-Vegan Berry Cake
+Vegan Blueberry Breakfast Cake Recipe

 Equipment